Microsoft/MCW-Lift-and-Shift-ARM/Hands-on Lab/HOL step-by-step - Azure Resource Manager.md

     ![In the ARMHackathon Visual Studio window, JSON Outline displays in the left pane.
 In the right pane, the azuredeploy.json file displays.](images/Hands-onlabstep-by-step-AzureResourceManagerimages/media/image27.png "Visual Studio window")

-    > Note: If this was not the case, go to the View menu, select Other Windows, and choose JSON Outline.
+    > **Note**: If this was not the case, go to the View menu, select Other Windows, and choose JSON Outline.
 The window should look like the following image.

 7. On the **JSON Outline** window, click **Add Resource** in the upper-left corner or right-click the **resources**, and choose **Add New Resource**.